Overview

 Bubble

-Bubble burst, inheriting your CCP Bubbles settings.
-Configurable window and intensity.
+A burst of bubbles, using your own CCP Bubbles settings.
+You set the window and the intensity.

 Subliminal

-Briefly flashed text overlay.
-You set the words and the duration in milliseconds.
+Text flashed briefly on screen.
+You set the words and the milliseconds.

 Overlay